yikaikkk/CookieShareInWebView/README.md

 ![](static/DataFlow.jpg)

 ## Analysis
 * We found that in WeChat, although there is an independent sandbox for each mini-program and the internal data storage is independent of each other, this is not the case in the web-view component.
-We found that cookies in web-view are saved in a shared file, which is the Cookies.binarycookies file located in the '/Library/Cookies/' path in the WeChat directory.
+We found that cookies in web-view are saved in a shared file, which is the Cookies.binarycookies file located in the '/Library/Cookies/' path in the WeChat directory(In the iOS system).
 Cookies in different web-view components of different mini-programs are also saved in this file, resulting in a shared situation

 ## POC
 * We designed the following experiment to demonstrate how cookies can be passed between pages within a mini-program and in a web-view